copyright©2025

 For a year I had lived on that dream.
 Every night I rehearsed it, over and over: stepping through the doors of Phelan’s, his eyes lifting to meet mine, that shock freezing him in place before the spark ignited once more.
 I could not silence the vision; it haunted me, torment and solace entwined.

 The following evening, I made my way to the square, to the place where I had once worked for Paddy.
 The years had changed nothing.
-The sun’s last warmth gilded the cobbles, and there he was—Ger Donaghoe, the taxi driver.
+The sun’s last warmth gilded the cobbles as I walked through the square, each step stirring memories of days long past.
+And then, almost as if by fate, I bumped into an old, familiar face—Ger Donaghoe, the taxi driver.
 He knew Jack, of course.
-His grin was wide, disbelieving, as if greeting a ghost.
+His grin spread wide, eyes twinkling, as if greeting a ghost he hadn’t expected to see.

-“What are you doing here, love?
-Where did you come from?” he laughed, beckoning me into his car.
+“What are you doin’ here, love?
+Where’ve you been keepin’ yourself?” he laughed, beckoning me toward his car.

 I leaned close, lowering my voice against the gossiping winds of Bagenalstown.
 “I came back to Ireland to settle old accounts,” I teased.